 Well not only are you on a fool’s errand when you are spending big to impress others, but you’re also seriously risking your financial future – and for what?

-YOU KNOW YOUR MATES aren’t going to pay your bills or support you through retirement, so you need to start looking out for yourself.
+Your mates aren’t going to pay your bills, or support you through retirement, so you need to start looking out for yourself.

 Let’s look at how to ditch the financial peer pressure and kick conspicuous consumerism to the kerb!